HyperDroids10015/FTCSimulator/README.md

 2. Build the sample code.

 You can find more information about getting started with Android Studio [here](https://docs.ftcsimulator.com/getting-started/getting-started-with-android-studio).

-## Important Note

-- The sample world is designed for Webots R2021b or earlier.
-The coordinate system was changed with release R2022A, and the sample world is not compatible.
-The sample world will be updated for the new coordinate system after the competition season.
-Download R2021b from this link: <https://github.com/cyberbotics/webots/releases/tag/R2021b>

 ## Freight Frenzy World